 Location, Location, Location: The FAU main campus is located in South Florida, a vibrant area containing Miami, Fort Lauderdale, Palm Beach and 90 other municipalities.
 The region’s natural beauty and population growth create the ideal workplace and playground for our urban planning students.
 Internships and job opportunities abound.

-Accredited Master’s Program: The FAU Master of Urban and Regional Planning Program is one of only three planning programs fully accredited by the Planning Accreditation Board in the State of Florida (and the only one in the South Florida area).
+Accredited Master’s Program: The FAU Master of Urban and Regional Planning Program is one of only four planning programs fully accredited by the Planning Accreditation Board in the state of Florida (and the only one in the South Florida area).
+The Program was reaccredited in 2018 for the maximum period of seven years.
+We also offer an Advanced Standing Program that permits qualified undergraduate students to complete both bachelor’s and master’s degrees in less time than would normally be required.

-Both Day and Night Classes: With many night classes to accommodate working individuals, our degrees can be completed by those working at full- and part-time jobs.
-Plus, our 16:1 student to faculty ratio gives students the opportunity to meet one-on-one with their professors.
+Day, Night, and Online Classes: With many night classes to accommodate working individuals, our degrees can be completed by those working at full- and part-time jobs.
+Online classes also make it easier for students to complete their degrees.
+Plus, our low student to faculty ratio gives students the opportunity to meet one-on-one with their professors.

-Connections: SURP students are engaged and connected to the South Florida area.
-Starting with class projects that involve South Florida communities and area professionals, SURP students also take field trips, hear guest lectures, and have the opportunity to become paid research assistants in one of two SURP research facilities: the Center for Urban & Environmental Solutions (CUES) and the Visual Planning Technology Lab (VPT Lab), where students work on research projects that help them to form connections with area professionals and build their resumes.
-Plus, the Planning Society at Florida Atlantic University is a student organization that conducts community service projects and a job fair.
+Connections: SURP students are engaged in and connected to the South Florida area.
+Starting with class projects that involve South Florida communities and area professionals, SURP students also take field trips, hear guest lectures, and have the opportunity to become paid research assistants in one of two SURP research facilities: the Center for Urban and Environmental Solutions (CUES) and the Visual Planning Technology Lab (VPT Lab), where students work on research projects that help them to form connections with area professionals and build their resumes.
+Plus, the Planning Society @ FAU is a student organization that conducts community service projects and career development events.

-Innovative and Vital Research: VPT Lab, CUES, and independent faculty research sponsors include: the Nation Science Foundation; the United States Geological Survey; the State of Florida Department of Transportation; Broward and Palm Beach Counties; the Lincoln Institute of Land Policy; the Cities of Miami, Fort Lauderdale, Hollywood, Boca Raton, and West Palm Beach; many Community Redevelopment Agencies and Downtown Development Authorities; and other local planning organizations.
-Strengths include transportation, economic development, housing, hazard mitigation, and environmental planning.
+Innovative and Vital Research: CUES, the VPT Lab, and independent faculty research sponsors include: The Nature Conservancy; the National Science Foundation; the United States Geological Survey; the US Department of Transportation; Broward and Palm Beach Counties; the Lincoln Institute of Land Policy; the cities of Miami, Fort Lauderdale, Hollywood, Boca Raton, and West Palm Beach; many Community Redevelopment Agencies and Downtown Development Authorities; and other local planning organizations.
+Faculty research and teaching strengths include transportation and land use, economic development, housing and community development, hazard mitigation, geographic information systems, health and the built environment, and environmental planning.

-State-of-the-art facilities and resources: Whether it’s the 28-workstation SURP Computer Classroom with high-end processors, solid state drives, and graphics cards; or our 9 workstation Production Studio equipped with ultra-sharp 30-inch monitors and interactive tablets, it’s clear that our school is serious about technology.
+State-of-the-art facilities and resources: Whether it’s the 28-workstation SURP Computer Classroom with high-end processors, solid state drives, and graphics cards, our eight-workstation Production Studio equipped with ultra-sharp 30-inch monitors and interactive tablets, or our Virtual Desktops for remote access to SURP applications and network resources, it’s clear that our school is serious about technology.
 We also have two research assistant offices with state-of-the-art computers.

 Steven C. Bourassa, Ph.D.